Timor Python: A Toolbox for Industrial Modular Robotics: Introduction

 \section{Introduction}

 \acfp{modrob} offer a promising extension to conventional robotic manipulators.
-Assembled from a combination of individual modules, they pose unprecedented flexibility, easy maintainability, and transportability by design \cite{Yim2007, Liu2016}.
-However, the vast amount of possible robot morphologies given a set of modules comes with challenges.
-Every configuration of modules leads to a new dynamic and kinematic model, which needs to be generated to apply control and planning procedures developed and used for traditional manipulators.
-In recent years, multiple approaches to guide the design search for module configurations, as well as control parameters, have been presented \cite{Althoff2019, Whitman2020, Ha2017}.
-While these approaches share a common robot design principle, they are based on individual model building and evaluation, lacking the use of a common model generation procedure or simulation suite.
-There are multiple, well-established frameworks for conventional robot manipulators enabling physical simulation, but none of them can be used to the same extent in a scenario where the robot model is subject to change.
-The \textbf{T}oolbox for \textbf{I}ndustrial \textbf{Mo}dular \textbf{R}obotics (Timor) bridges this gap, offering modeling and simulation capabilities for modular robots, starting from a standardized module description.
-Furthermore, \acs{tool} provides URDF\footnote{\url{http://wiki.ros.org/urdf}} exports for assembled configurations for easy integration in existing pipelines.
+Assembled from a combination of individual hardware parts referred to as modules, they pose unprecedented flexibility, easy maintainability, and transportability by design \cite{Yim2007, Liu2016}.
+However, the vast number of possible robot morphologies resulting from a given set of modules comes with significant challenges when designing \acp{modrob}~\cite{Paredis1993}.
+Every configuration of modules leads to a new dynamic and kinematic model, which must be generated to apply control and planning procedures designed for traditional manipulators.
+While there are multiple well-established frameworks for conventional robots enabling physical simulation, none of them can be used in a scenario where the robot model is subject to constant change.